When the Evercade VS was announced back in March of 2021, I must admit that I struggled to see the point of it.

 Another modern title, Arkade Rush is a four player simultaneous game originally released for the NES.
 You can play it yourself by using the combination of Gaelco Arcade 1 and Indie Heroes Collection 1 in your Evercade VS.

-Just type GRIBBLYGROBBLY in on the Secret menu option, accessed via the Settings on the Evercade VS.
+Just type in GRIBBLYGROBBLY on the Secret menu option, accessed via the Settings on the Evercade VS.

 Minimalist homebrew titles Kubo 1&2 can be found by entering SEIJIWASHERE on the Secret menu.